Available assistance and information

 - You can also find information about the government's business loan guarantee scheme, SME credit and temporary emergency bridging measure.

-- If you are the owner of an SME (maximum of 250 employees) and suffered a turnover loss of more than 30% due to the corona crisis you may be eligible for the Reimbursement for Fixed Costs for SMEs.
+- If you are the owner of an SME (maximum of 250 employees) and suffered a turnover loss due to the corona crisis you may be eligible for the continued Reimbursement Fixed Costs SMEs scheme, or TVL.
+SMEs in all sectors are eligible for the scheme until 31 March 2021, providing they meet the required conditions.

 - If you are a starting or existing business owner in the Netherlands and need credit, you may be eligible for microcredit.